croal99/caraxes/README.md

 You have to make sure to be able to trigger a `show_module()` [somehow](https://codeberg.org/sw1tchbl4d3/generic-linux-rootkit/src/branch/main/examples).

 Another option is to switch from `getdents` hooking to `filldir` hooking by commenting and uncommenting the respective lines in `hooks.h`.
-Those are different functions inside the kernel, that can be wrapped to get rootkit functionallity.
+Those are different functions inside the kernel, that can be wrapped to get rootkit functionality.
 We implemented different versions to test our [rootkit detection](https://github.com/ait-aecid/rootkit-detection-ebpf-time-trace).

 ## Troubleshooting

 Keep in mind that if you unlink the module from the modules list (uncommenting of `hide_module()`), then `rmmod` will not find it and you will have to somehow signal to the rootkit to unhide itself with `show_module()`.
-If you get into that situation and the unhide does not work, or the kernel module crashed on `rmmod`or similar, a system restart should always do the trick.
+If you get into that situation and the unhide does not work, or the kernel module crashed on `rmmod` or similar, a system restart should always do the trick.

 If you want to extend the code, the easiest way is to debug the code is to uncomment the calls to `rk_info` and `printk` or add your own, then monitor dmesg on insert / remove with `sudo dmesg -w`.